 How to Make Smoked Chicken Bone Broth?

-After you smoke your whole chicken and have it for dinner, add the carcass into a slow cooker, add 1 tbsp of Apple Cider vinegar and fill with water to cover the whole chicken.
+After you smoke your whole chicken and have it for dinner, add the carcass into a slow cooker, add 1 tablespoon of Apple Cider vinegar and fill with water to cover the whole chicken.
 On low, cook for 16 hours.
 I usually do it overnight till lunch the next day.
 Remove the chicken carcass (trash) and then strain the liquid and place it in a glass container.
 Store in the fridge to get cold.

 Now, here is how to make the Gluten-Free Smoked Minestrone Soup.